 While the profiler transmits the live profile data to the computer running the software, it simultaneously stores the profile data in its onboard memory.

 Once the profiler detects that all of the thermocouples have cooled below the profile-end trigger value, it will begin retransmitting the profile data.
 When retransmission begins, the profiler will send the profile in data packets.
 The retransmission status appears at the bottom of the screen.
-See Figure 28.